Bharath2501/Skill-India-AI-ML-Scholarship-main/README.md

 # Skill-India-AI-ML-Scholarship
-This repository is having all the codes used in AI/ML Skill India Scholarship by Elite Techno Groups.
+This repository is having all the codes used in AI/ML Skill India Scholarship .

 -----
 ### About the Repository?